placemark/map-bench/README.md

 a stationary, non-animated map, it certainly seems like they could re-use an already-retrieved picking buffer.

+---

+Via a helpful discussion thread on Deck.gl's side: https://github.com/visgl/deck.gl/discussions/7361 It's expected to use `onHover` events rather than call `pickObjects` from mousemove events.
+This cuts down significantly on the number of picking invocations total, and does them at a lower frequency than mousemoves, and the pickObjects call is running all the time to power `onHover` anyway, so if you aren't using it, you're wasting time.

+Also, the contention is that it's faster to write the data for `pickObjects` than it is to recreate a grid index, and that the picking data may be more accurate.

+This is probably enough to make `pickObjects` viable for my usecase.
+I think it remains that `pickObjects` is slower at _querying_ than `queryRenderedFeatures`.

 ## Mapbox vs Deck.gl: data

 Mapbox, by default, simplifies and excludes data when it processes